zingale/phy504/docs/source/floating-point.rst

    \left . \frac{df}{dx} \right |_{x_0} = \frac{f(x_0 + \Delta x) - f(x_0)}{\Delta x} + \mathcal{O}(\Delta x)

-This shows that this approximation for the derivative is first-order accurate in :math:`\Delta x` -- that is the truncation error of the approximation.
+This shows that this approximation for the derivative is first-order accurate in :math:`\Delta x`---that is the truncation error of the approximation.

 We can see the relative size of roundoff and truncation error by using this approximation to compute a derivative for different values of :math:`\Delta x`: